dltj/dltj-blog/content/2021-04-03-pre-recording-conference-talks.md

 The <a href="https://2021.Code4Lib.org/" data-versionurl="https://archive.li/wip/xCo7x" data-versiondate="2021-04-03">Code4Lib conference</a> was last week.
 That meeting used all pre-recorded talks, and we saw the benefits of pre-recording for attendees, presenters, and conference organizers.
 Should all talks be pre-recorded, even when we are back face-to-face?

-{% include note.html notetext="After I posted a link to this article on Twitter, there was a great response of thoughtful comments.
-I've included new bullet points below and <a href='https://dltj.org/article/pre-recording-conference-talks-redux'>summarized the responses in another blog post.</a>" %}
+{{ note(note_text="After I posted a link to this article on Twitter, there was a great response of thoughtful comments.
+I've included new bullet points below and <a href='https://dltj.org/article/pre-recording-conference-talks-redux'>summarized the responses in another blog post.</a>") }}%}

 As an entirely virtual conference, I think we can call Code4Lib 2021 a success.
 Success ≠ Perfect, of course, and last week the conference coordinating team got together on a Zoom call for a debriefing session.